Scholastic Aptitude Test | Chspe Test | Connecticut Mastery Test | Isat Practice Test | Mcat Test Prep | Gre Test Prep Software

 The questions are offered in multiple choice and open-ended forms.
 They are also given test described as degrees of reading power.
 In this section, the student is given a number of informational passages and then required to answer questions based on what they read.

 Writing sections are also administered.
 Various grade levels are asked to write an essay either in narrative, expository or persuasive format.
 They are given 45 minutes to complete this essay.
-The Connecticut Mastery Test is concerned with the message expressed by the student so spelling and punctuation is not a concern during the grading of this subject test.

 Students are also tested on their ability to proof-read and edit passages that are presented with errors in them.
 The goal of testing in this manner is to provide constant improvement of public education.
-The information obtained from these tests can be used by students, teachers, schools and districts to identify weaknesses to work on as well as strengths to build on.

 [READ FULL ARTICLE]